Conformity # We are social beings and need the mutual support of other people. In order to relate to others we sometimes need to compromise our personal values and go along with their interests and ideas. We need to conform to society’s expectations to a certain degree. However it is important that 

 Dover Beach - Arnold # Romantic Art flourished following the French Revolution, when all things seemed possible and life was on a trajectory of unlimited improvement heading towards perfectibility and the ultimate triumph of good.
 It believed that Nature was good and therefore the ideal of goodness was a natural state achievable by man.
-As in most areas of thinking, a dialectic emerges where each dominant ideology (the thesis) is challenged by a reaction (The antithesis) resulting in a conflict resolved by a compromise (the synthesis) which eventually achieves domination to become the new thesis.
+As in most areas of thinking, Hegel’s dialectic emerges where each dominant ideology (the thesis) is challenged by a reaction (The antithesis) resulting in a conflict resolved by a compromise (the synthesis) which eventually achieves domination to become the new thesis.

 The Need to Belong # At birth, we are alone, but by nature we gradually become integrated with a family, clan, ethnic group, nation, culture, nature and humanity.
 As we mature we choose to abandon some groups and seek admittance to others.
 We subconsciously choose to belong to groups that share our, interests, aspirations, needs and values and where we are accepted as we are.
 As the Proverbial saying goes; Birds of a feather flock together, we too are gregarious and choose to be with like-minded people.